News3 min read

 • No lease subvention programs active in June

-For a side-by-side comparison of the Sorento against its closest rival, see Kia Sorento vs Hyundai Santa Fe 2026.
+For the full sibling shootout, see Kia Sorento vs Hyundai Santa Fe 2026.

 From the Buying Guide